Anello-Photonics/ANELLO_ROS_Driver/readme.md

 1. Ensure that the ```anello_com_type``` arg is set to ```ETH```.
 2. Set the IP address of the Anello device in the ```anello_remote_ip``` arg.
 3. Ensure that the IP address of the system running the ROS driver is set in the Anello device corretly under the "Computer IP" configuration.
 4. Set the ports for data, config, and odometer in the launch file.
-Make sure this matches the configuration in the Anello device.
+Make sure this matches the configuration in the Anello device configuration.

 Launch file sample: